ToxicSnail/practice-ton.tech/2-day/README.md

 2. **Deploy the sale contract** with `deploySale.ts`.
 3. **Configure the wallet** using `setJettonWallet.ts`.
 4. **Users can exchange their tokens for TON**.

-### Note
-The **burning mechanism has not been implemented yet**, meaning tokens cannot be destroyed to retrieve TON directly.